AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/oracle-responsys.md

 ### New account

-If you are creating a new account, select **[!UICONTROL New account]**, and then provide a name, an optional description, and the appropriate values for your [!DNL Oracle Responsys] credentials.
+To create a new account, select **[!UICONTROL New account]**, and then provide a name, an optional description, and the appropriate values for your [!DNL Oracle Responsys] credentials.
 When finished, select **[!UICONTROL Connect to source]** and then allow some time for the new connection to establish.

 ![The new account authentication screen for Oracle Responsys.](../../../../images/tutorials/create/oracle-eloqua/new.png)